AlexBlasberg/Exercise2/chapter1.md

 `@instructions`

 - Define the pdf from above as a function `f()`. **Hint:** For the natural exponential function you can use `exp()`.
-- Check that the defined function is indeed a pdf.
+- Check whether the defined function is indeed a pdf.

 `@hint`